Since the advent of the internet and modern technology, consumer and general data have become invaluable to organizations worldwide.

 Some benefits include easier unit testing, avoiding duplication in the code, and standardized processes throughout the pipeline.

 Before implementing any kind of ETL solution, you need to have a very clear idea of what you want before the developmental stage.
-Building effective data pipelines is key to having a robust data architecture that is powering analytics across your organization.
+Building effective data pipelines is key to having a robust data architecture powering analytics across your organization.

 Not only do you need to know what your goals for your ETL pipeline are at the beginning, but you also need to be able to anticipate any internal changes you will need to make in your operations while the ETL pipeline is being set up and be clear on what your budget is before you make your final decision.